ishaandey/node/README.md

     - Let your audience explore with you by building dynamic visualizations of the Seattle rental market
     - *Lab*: Browse the Python graph gallery and represent data with unique formats
 - [Week 5](./week-5): **DevOps 101**
-    - Learn industry-level practices for collaboration: documenting work with GitHub, wrapping code in virtual environments, and using Bash commands to customize your workspace
+    - Learn industry-level practices for collaborating & publishing work: command lines, git, and virtual environments
     - *Lab*: Write whimsical five-word stories with Git
 - [Week 6](./week-6): **I, Robot**
     - A conceptual introduction to AI and ML.
 Identify applications and build an intuition for the ML pipeline